 While we'd happily talk your ear off about the technical details, we understand that our work is never really about technology.

-During the 1980s, the software industry discovered that you could extract more money by artificially restricting what customers can do with their software.
+During the late 1970s, the software industry discovered that you could extract more money by artificially restricting what customers can do with their software.
 This is known as "proprietary" or "non-free" software and is unfortunately still the dominant practice.
 While undoubtedly profitable, it is highly unethical.

 By contrast we use and write 100% Free Software (sometimes called Open Source).
 This doesn't mean we work free-of-charge, but it does mean we behave ethically towards you and that you're always in control.